Copyright © 2021 Eventsador™. All Rights Reserved.

 Sorry to be the bearer of bad news or rather to be the one to provide a shot of realism but the way things have been playing out, it looks like 2021 is not going to be that year.
 That being said and with vaccines now in slow rollout worldwide, how can the Events industry dig itself out of this abyss and survive?

 Virtual Events – until such time that the situation improves virtual events will still be the only means of connecting people.
 If you’re fed up with the standard 2D versions everyone has been doing, consider 3D options to create greater interaction and make it like a video game.
-[Check out our previous blog: What is the Post Pandemic future of Events?]
+[Check out: What is the Post Pandemic future of Events?]

 Duty of Care – when we do get a chance to organize in-person events, we have to seriously consider our Duty of Care responsibilities to ensure not only health and safety but create oases of calm within the event premises so attendee stress levels remain low.
 Mandate health certificates for everyone so as to maximize Duty of Care responsibilities avoiding any preventable contamination and spread.

 PPE & Hygiene – considering that the current vaccines do not preclude persons from getting or transmitting the disease, the use of correctly-worn face masks should still be mandatory.
 Hand wash and Sanitizing stations should be numerous and easily accessible.
-[Check out our previous blog: How to get back to In-person Events Safely]
+[Check out: How to get back to In-person Events Safely]

 Venue – using outdoor venues seem to be the best bet for now and where possible these should be chosen as preferred.
 Indoor venues may be considered for very small events so the ventilation system is able to cope with being able to refresh the air well within the venue.
 Any seating whether outdoors or indoors should take into consideration the distancing norms.
 It would mean reducing attendee numbers in most cases.
 Nevertheless safety should be of paramount importance.